cocos/cocos-docs/en/editor/components/spine.md

     }
     ```

-2. Then attach the script component to the relevant node (here the Button component's click event is used to trigger the script's change callback).
+2. Next, attach the script component to the relevant node (here the Button component's click event is used to trigger the script's change callback).

     ![spine-cloth](./spine/click_event.png)

-3. Click the preview button at the top of the editor, and click the change skin button then you can see that the character's skin has been replaced.
+3. Click the preview button at the top of the editor, and then click the change skin button.
+Notice the character's skin has been replaced.

     ![spine-cloth](./spine/cloth2.png)